AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-02-23-A-guide-to-Hexagonal-Grids-in-P5JS.md

 Ok, so we got a grid... but it doesn't look right at all!
 The hexagons are arranged, just as if they were sitting on top of a rectangular grid.
 After all, we programmed it in the same way.
 We'll have to make a couple of modifications!
 Also note that we are dividing the value passed to the drawHexagon() function by two, since we need to pass a radius and not a diameter.

-First, let's horiyontlly space out this grid a little more.
+First, let's horizontlly space out this grid a little more.
 We can do so by multiplying the increment of the inner loop by 1.5:

 <pre><code>for(x = 0; x < gridWidth; x+=hexagonSize*1.5){}
 </code></pre>